mapbender/mapbender-documentation/en/installation/installation_windows.rst

 A subfolder "conf.d" must be prepared in the directory <apache>/conf.

-Add following code at the end of file httpd.conf :
+Add the following code at the end of file httpd.conf :

 .. code-block:: apache